 - Object-oriented: programming that is easy to use and flexible

-- Open Source: most of solution are open source, so with no cost for licenses
+- Open Source: Most of the solutions are open source, so with no cost for licenses.

-NoSQL databases are more scalable and provide better performances, and their data model it’s closer to the domain model used inside application.
-Today, companies starting project basing on NoSQL databases are growing.
+NoSQL databases are more scalable and provide better performances, and their data model is closer to the domain model used inside application.
+Today, companies starting projects based on NoSQL databases are growing.
 NoSQL databases also tend to be open-source and that means a relatively low-cost way of developing, implementing and sharing software.